guillaumepellegrino/memtrace/README.md

 ## 7. TODO
-- Improvement idea: provide a cli command which allow to automatically generate a tar.gz archive containing:
+- Improvement idea:
--- the memtrace report
--- the coredump(s) of the context(s) with the highest memory usage.
+-- memtrace-endurance should append coredump(s) of the context(s) with the highest memory usage to the .tar.gz archive
--- maybe some details about the tracked process and the OS version -- maybe something to plot the memory usage with dataviewer ?
--- maybe make it configurable.
-At compile time, specify the script which should be run to collect system information.
--- the likelyhood of a memory leak (yes or not, percentage ?)
--- => autoreport --file report.tar.gz --duration TIME --maxcores 3 --coretimeout TIMEOUT
--- => it may be useful for support team which could simply run this command and provide the detailed report to the DEV team.
-It may even allow to automate things.
-- An Unique ID should be provided associated to each memory context